2024 United States presidential election in Colorado: Analysis

-Trump also became the first president since Franklin D. Roosevelt in 1940 and 1944 to win multiple elections without carrying Colorado, and the first Republican to do so since William McKinley in 1896 and 1900.
+Trump also became the first president since Franklin D. Roosevelt in 1940 and 1944 to win two elections without carrying Colorado, and the first Republican to do so since William McKinley in 1896 and 1900.

+Colorado and Virginia have voted for the same presidential candidate in every election since 1996.
+This was also the first election that Colorado voted Democratic while Nevada voted Republican.